Random Thoughts & Pictures

 Mark also did some minor playfield touch ups, replaced drop targets, replaced thumper bumper parts and cleaned and polished everything else.
 At the 2002 Pinball Wizards Convention, Mark sold the game to the collector who in turn sold the game to me in 2007.

-Obviously the game was in nice shape when it came to me.
+The game was in nice shape when it came to me.
 The yellow on the cabinet body is a bit blotchy where some underlying wood filler shadows show through.
 It could have benefited from some primer or a few more base coats of yellow.
 There are a few very minor scuffs.
 Fortunately the paint codes are on Mark's website so I may do some touch up.
 But surly the cabinet is far nicer than any other Start Trek I've seen with an original finish.

 The playfield has a lot of ball swirl and the old Mylar shadows are pretty obvious.
 But the art is nearly all intact and original with only some very minor touchups around some of the inserts.
 The plastics and backglass are nearly perfect.
 The game is still running strong on the original electronics.
-The MPU board batteries have been remotely located and there is no apparent acid damage.
+The MPU board batteries have been remotely located and there is no apparent battery damage.
 I am pleased to have acquired such a fine example of the game.

 TV or Movie?